Mandeep210405/CheatAi/README.md

 Real-Time Response Streaming ⏳ → No more waiting for full responses, see them appear live.

-Funny Error Handling 🐞 → Because debugging should be fun.

-🛠️ Installation & Setup
+# 🛠️ Installation & Setup

 1️⃣ Install Dependencies